gravity-ui/farm/.roo/commands/sync-translate-from-to.md

    - Searches for specific sections of content and replaces them while preserving the rest of the document
    - Ensures surgical edits without affecting unrelated parts of the translation

+6. For reviewing changes:
+   - You can use `git diff` to view and compare the changes made to files
+   - This allows you to see exactly what content was added, removed, or modified
+   - Helps verify that the synchronization process worked as expected and preserves existing translations

 **Important**: The synchronization is unidirectional from Source to Target.
 The Target files are updated based on the Source files, not vice versa.

 ## Usage examples